tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### `envd-sshd`

-The `envd-sshd` is a tiny sshd implementation which is embeded into the image, and will be used in the resulting environment. envd CLI generates the entrypoint for envrironment image.
-The command for `envd-sshd` will be like:
+The `envd-sshd` is a tiny sshd implementation embedded into the image and will be used in the resulting environment. envd CLI generates the entrypoint for the environment image.
+The command for `envd-sshd` will be like this:

 ```
 envd-sshd --port <port> --key <public key path>